VasanthaKumar-20/Text_Analyzer/README.md

-TextAnalyzer is a powerful tool for analyzing textual data, providing insights and statistics to help users better understand text content.
-This project focuses on natural language processing (NLP) techniques to extract meaningful patterns and perform various analyses on given text files or direct text inputs.
+TextAnalyzer is a powerful tool for analyzing textual data, providing insights and statistics to help users better understand text content.This project focuses on natural language processing (NLP) techniques to extract meaningful patterns and perform various analyses on given text files or direct text inputs.

 Features
 Word Count: Count the number of words, characters, and sentences in a text.